eBay/tsv-utils/docs/Performance.md

 The worst performers were the Unix tools shipped with the Mac (`cut`, etc).
 It's worth installing the GNU coreutils package if you use command line tools on the Mac.
 (MacPorts and Homebrew can install these tools.)

-### Summary: Top four in each benchmark
+### Top four in each benchmark

-The fastest times for each benchmark.
+This table shows fastest times for each benchmark.
 Times are in seconds.
-Complete results for each are in the succeeding sections.
+Complete results for each benchmark are in the succeeding sections.

 | Benchmark              |     Tool/Time | Tool/Time | Tool/Time | Tool/Time |
 | ---------------------- | ------------: | --------: | --------: | --------: |